HQ2000-Rust/AGE_engine/README.md

 # AGE_engine
 AGE, short for "Another Game Engine", is supposed to be a simple game engine written in Rust with basic support for things like 2d graphics, assets and so on.
+Making a project using it should not take much boilerplate, be straightforward and also beginner-friendly.